 Act 2: Make it fast

-Act 1 ended with a working inference engine and a deliberate disappointment: model-generate produces coherent text from a real Qwen3 checkpoint, and it takes seconds per token to do it.
+Act 1 ended with a working inference engine and a deliberate disappointment: model-generate produces coherent text from a real Qwen3 checkpoint, and it takes about a second per token to do it, slower with every step.
 That is the baseline.
 Act 2 is the work of making one request fast: not a server, not many users, just a single prompt turned into a single response as quickly as a laptop can manage.

 The temptation is to start guessing.
 Maybe the matmul is slow; maybe it's the attention; maybe Rust needs a --release flag somewhere.
 Guessing is how you spend a week speeding up code that was never the bottleneck.
 So Act 2 has one rule, and the first chapter exists only to enforce it: you cannot optimize what you have not measured.
 Every chapter after the first earns its place by moving a number that the first chapter taught us to print.